William-Thomas-Andrews/Directed-Research-HPC/final-project/README.md

 **Physics Accuracy**:
 - The finite difference method accurately approximates the continuous heat equation
 - Physical laws (conservation, diffusion dynamics) are preserved in the discrete formulation
-- Numerical stability can be tricky to tune
+- Numerical stability can be tricky to tune constants for

 **Visualization Value**:
 - Multiple visualization types provide complementary perspectives on the same data